louketo/louketo-proxy/README.md

 #### **Upstream URL**

 You can control the upstream endpoint via the --upstream-url option.
-Both http and https is supported with TLS verification and keepalive support configured via the --skip-upstream-tls-verify / --upstream-keepalives option.
+Both http and https are supported with TLS verification and keepalive support configured via the --skip-upstream-tls-verify / --upstream-keepalives option.
 Note, the proxy can also upstream via a unix socket, --upstream-url unix://path/to/the/file.sock

 #### **Endpoints**